 - Defensive Driver Training

-- Some members will receive S212 chainsaw training, ATV training, Arc Pad GIS training, etc.
+- Some members will receive Chainsaw Training, Rigging Systems, ATV Training, Arc Pad GIS training, Fisheries Surveys, Vegetation Surveys, Wildlife Habitat Assessments.

 Applicants must be at least 18 years of age and must pass a background check.
 Other requirements vary by position.